haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/secy/secy-headers.md

   - Setup
 ---

 This topic discusses how to prevent {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} poisoning if you use the Microsoft Internet Information Server (IIS) web server. *Cache poisoning* is a method of changing cache contents to include different pages from the same site.
-For example, it is possible to inject an HTTP 404 (Not Found) error page in place of some benign page (for example, the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} home page), which can lead to a potential denial-of-service (DoS).
+For example, it is possible to inject an HTTP 404 (Not Found) error page in place of some benign page (for example, the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} home page), which can lead to a potential denial-of-service (DoS).
 The malicious page URLs are cached by Varnish or Redis, hence the name *page cache poisoning*.

 These types of attacks can be difficult to detect because they do not result in errors in web server logs.